gt1/loresim/README.md

 - delrate: fraction of deletions in introduced base errors
 - insrate: fraction of insertions in introduced base errors

-*fastareformat*: reformats FastA so it becomes valid input for the DAZZ_DB tool fasta2DB.
+*fastareformat*: reformats FastA or FastQ so it becomes valid input for the DAZZ_DB tool fasta2DB.
 This includes changing read names and wrapping long lines.

 *loresim*: generates a sequence of random DNA reads from a given sequence.
 For this the input sequence is traversed a number of times and split into pieces which are subsequently either modified within a certain error range or dropped with a certain rate.
 The program can switch between a low and high error profile during read generation.
 Reads are randomly taken from the forward or reverse strand.